-- You can be self-employed on a working holiday visa in the UK, but you can not hire any employees.
+- You can be self-employed on a working holiday visa, but you can not hire any employees.
 Your office premises need to be rented and equipment cannot be cost more than £5,000.

 - You can not work as a doctor, a professional sportsperson, or a dentist in training without a UK qualification.